 We offer a silver soldering starter kit that includes most of what you will need or you can purchase materials and assemble household items separately.
 You will need the following:

 - Soldering pick or tweezers – You will need these to move your solder and your jewelry piece while it is hot.
-Always keep one of these in your dominant hand while soldering so you won’t accidently touch hot metal with your fingers.
+Always keep one of these in your dominant hand while soldering so you won’t accidentally touch hot metal with your fingers.

 - Soldering surface – This is a small work area that will take the direct heat from your torch flame.
 Everyone has their own preference but common options include a mesh screen and tripod, magnesia block, a charcoal block, a honeycombed piece of ceramic or solderite board.